 Dr Peter Groom is an Experimental Archaeologist (MA) and Environmentalist (MSc).
 He is a director of the Mesolithic Resource Group (www.mesolithic.org.uk).
 He is also a freelance experimental archaeologist and primitive skills / bushcraft practitioner.

 His PhD from the University of Edinburgh used experimental archaeology to research Mesolithic fishing and foraging strategies on the west coast of Scotland.
-This involved the manufacture and use of Mesolithic hunter-gatherer technologies.
-Some of his other projects have included: Prehistoric stone and bone bead-making in Romania, tree bast comparisons in Denmark, and experiments in Neanderthal birch bark tar production.
+This involved the use of Mesolithic hunter-gatherer technologies to make fishing lines and portable traps.

-Peter draws on his extensive experience and knowledge of natural history, nature conservation and wilderness activities, and has worked for many years as a lecturer on these subjects.
+As an ex countryside ranger, Peter draws on his extensive experience and knowledge of natural history, nature conservation and wilderness activities, and has worked for many years as a lecturer on these subjects.
 He has an array of primitive and traditional craft skills and has worked extensively with the production and use of natural, plant-based fibres.

 The Hunter, The Dog Men, and the House by the Shore.
-He lives in Staffordshire, England.